 Becoming an activist at an early age and being just 19, Yeonmi Park has a lot of experience with the do’s and don’ts of becoming an activist.
 The most important thing, according to her, is taking certain steps before making the decision which would ensure that human rights activism (or any other kind of activism) is the right decision for an individual.

 Talk To Other Activists – The first step is finding out other activists to get some much needed first hand information.
 For people who choose to be activists, there are many local avenues to explore.
 Yeonmi Park recommends starting with organizations and then checking out their list of volunteers.
 Certain organizations also have a help desk who help volunteers make up their mind and reach a decision that would be best for them.
-Other activists can be found in these places who would be able to offer first hand accounts and information that a new volunteer needs.

 Read About Important Activists – There are many important activists who have helped shape the world.
 From wars to revolutions, these activists are the reason why most of the luxuries that the current generation of the world takes for granted are available.
 It is important to read about them to get an idea about the challenges that an activist has to face.
 These books are also a great way to get motivated by becoming an activist because the perks – in Yeonmi Park’s case, human right protection – are worth it.
 New volunteers and activists should visit their local library to check out various books on the cause they are supporting.

 Understand The Life Of An Activist – It is one thing to talk to fellow activists and read about historic events where important activists have played a part and quite another to actually live that life.
 The life of an activist is in no way easy and Yeonmi Park wants everyone to use that as their strength instead of a scary topic.
 She wants people to know that nothing worth having ever comes easily and important issues are just like that.